iffyloop/EasyAirwindows/README.md

 # EasyAirwindows

-The EasyAirwindows script wraps the popular Airwindows audio effect collection for easy integration with any C++ project, just link an external library, instead of exporting the effects as VST/AU formats.
+The EasyAirwindows script wraps the popular Airwindows audio effect collection for easy integration with any C++ project, just like an external library, instead of exporting the effects as VST/AU formats.

 ## Setup